-Beginning the later of one month after the Effective Date of the Plan, the date that the Taxing Authorities' Claims in this Class become Allowed, or the month before the date such Taxing Authorities' Claims become past due, the Reorganized Debtor shall pay any such unpaid Allowed Claim from the Reorganized Debtor's operations in full in equal monthly installments as provided for under 11 U.S.C. § 1129(a)(9)(C) and (D), which shall include interest at the rate provided by statute.
+Beginning the later of one month after the Effective Date of the Plan, the date that the Taxing Authorities' Claims in this Class become Allowed, or the month before the date such Taxing Authorities' Claims become past due, the Reorganized Debtor shall pay any such unpaid Allowed Claim from the Reorganized Debtor's operations in full in sixty (60) equal monthly installments as provided for under 11 U.S.C. § 1129(a)(9)(C) and (D), which shall include interest at the rate provided by statute.
 11 U.S.C. § 511; Texas Tax Code § 33.01(a).
-Claims in this Class shall be paid so that such claims are paid in full no later than five (5) years after the Petition Date.
 The Reorganized Debtor shall pay the Allowed Claims in this Class with funds received from continuing operations of the Hotel.
 The proof of claim deadline for governmental entities (December 5, 2011) has not expired.
-For informational purposes, the estimated total of Claim Class 1(a) Claims is \$55,547.33.
+For informational purposes, the estimated total of Claim Class 1(a) Claims is \$25,404.03.

-Class 1(a) is not impaired.
-Acceptance of the Plan from Class 1(a) Claimants will not be solicited.
-See 11 U.S.C.
-1126(f) (a class that is unimpaired under a plan is deemed to have accepted the plan).
+Class 1(a) is impaired.
+Acceptance of the Plan from Class 1(a) Claimants will be solicited.